-- d. the Dean of the School of Theology,
+- c. the Dean of the School of Theology,

-- e. the Associate Dean.
+- d. the Academic Dean,

-- f. the Academic Budget Analyst, and
+- e. the Academic Budget Analyst, and

-- g. the Vice President for Enrollment, Planning, and Public Affairs.
+- f. the Vice President for Enrollment, Planning, and Public Affairs.

 The duties and responsibilities of the Academic Planning and Budget Committee are to: